onesentforth/discipleschool/themes/after-dark/docs/content/feature/quick-install.md

 {{< /highlight >}}
     {{< /hackcss-alert >}}

-    <i>(<a href="/feature/release-hashes/">Release Hashes</a> may be used for code validation.)</i>

 Script should complete in 5-10 seconds resulting in a sample site and help docs:

 {{< figure alt="After Dark screenshots"
   src="/images/quick-install.png"
   lqipsrc="/images/quick-install-fs8.png"
-  caption="After Dark Quick Install running to completion in Terminal on macOS Mojave."
+  caption="After Dark Quick Install running to completion in Terminal on Deepin Manjaro."
 >}}

+Your new site will be called `flying-toasters`.
+Change it to the name of your project anytime you like.
+Access site by navigating to https://localhost:1313.

-# Multi-site Configuration
+# Multi-site Configuration (Advanced)

 After Dark enables multi-site management from a single installation.
-To manage multiple websites use the `-c` and `-d` flags to specify the `content` and `destination` directories, respectively
+To manage multiple websites use the `-c` and `-d` flags to specify the `content` and `destination` directories, respectively.

 For example, to generate an audio site using the current After Dark installation create an executable script to generate the site: